Iamdachi/JSON-reader/README.md

 Created Assigner classes that handle room assignment logic.

-Created RoomService class that handles the reading, processing, and writing flow.
+Created RoomAssignmentProcessor class that handles the reading, processing, and writing flow.

 Main function handles initializing dependencies and handling cli logic.
 Output file type (JSON/XML) will be dependent upon the extension of --output-file argument.